Iqrapath/IQRAPATH-MVP/PROJECT_SUMMARY.md

   - Added Islamic greeting and professional formatting
   - Created both HTML and text fallback versions for email clients

+## Booking and Session Management System (July 2024)

+### Overview
+A comprehensive booking and session management system has been implemented to handle teacher availability, session scheduling, and attendance tracking.
+The system integrates with Zoom for virtual sessions and includes automated notifications and reminders.

+### Key Actions Taken
+- **Database Structure:**
+  - Created `teacher_availabilities` table for managing teacher schedules
+  - Implemented `bookings` table with approval workflow and status tracking
+  - Designed `teaching_sessions` table to track actual teaching events
+  - Added support tables for notes, notifications, history, materials, and progress tracking
+  - Integrated Zoom meeting data fields for virtual sessions

+- **Booking Management:**
+  - Implemented booking request and approval workflow
+  - Created status tracking (pending, approved, rejected, upcoming, completed, missed, cancelled)
+  - Added notification system for booking status changes
+  - Built comprehensive audit trail for all booking changes

+- **Session Management:**
+  - Implemented automatic session creation from approved bookings
+  - Added attendance tracking for both teachers and students
+  - Created session materials management for sharing resources
+  - Built progress tracking system with proficiency levels

+- **Zoom Integration:**
+  - Implemented automatic Zoom meeting creation for virtual sessions
+  - Added JWT authentication for secure API communication
+  - Created webhook handler for real-time session events
+  - Built attendance tracking based on Zoom participant data
+  - Implemented automatic session status updates based on meeting events

+- **Notification System:**
+  - Created email notifications for session reminders
+  - Implemented scheduled commands for automated reminders
+  - Added in-app notifications for booking and session events

 ### Developer Guidance
+- **Booking System:**
+  - Use the `Booking` model's `createSession()` method to generate teaching sessions from approved bookings
+  - The booking system handles the scheduling, while the session system tracks the actual teaching events
+  - All booking changes should be recorded in the `booking_history` table

+- **Session Management:**
+  - Sessions are automatically created from approved bookings
+  - Use the `TeachingSession` model's methods for attendance tracking
+  - Session materials should be uploaded through the `SessionMaterial` model

+- **Zoom Integration:**
+  - Zoom API credentials must be set in the `.env` file:
+    ```
+    ZOOM_API_KEY=your_zoom_api_key
+    ZOOM_API_SECRET=your_zoom_api_secret
+    ```
+  - For production, set up a Zoom webhook with the endpoint `/api/zoom/webhook`
+  - Subscribe to meeting.started, meeting.ended, meeting.participant_joined, and meeting.participant_left events

+- **Design System:**
   - **Do not use** Tailwind's default color or font utilities.
 Use only the CSS variables and classes defined in `app.css`.
   - All new components and pages must use the design system tokens for color, font, and typography.
   - If you need to add new design tokens (e.g., spacing, border radius), update `app.css` and document the change here.
   - For email templates, use the custom components in `resources/views/vendor/mail/html/` to maintain brand consistency.
   - When adding new authentication features, follow the established patterns for form design and validation.
-- This file will be updated as the project evolves.

 ---
 1. _Last updated: 10th July 2024_
+2. _Last updated: 18th July 2024_
+3.